Fats

 • If the oil is liquid at room temperature, don’t heat it.

-• Use cold-pressed oils, and vary them.
+• Use cold-pressed oils cold, and vary them.